Movie Review: Grumpy old gangsters

 “The Irishman” should garner multiple Oscar nominations: screenplay, director, picture, and for De Niro and Pacino.

 “The Irishman” is the third film in a Scorsese trilogy of sorts, with “Goodfellas” and “Casino” as parts one and two, and could be compared to director Francis Ford Coppola’s “Godfather” trilogy.

 “The Irishman” is Scorsese’s “Citizen Kane” (1941).
 It begins with De Niro as an elderly Frank Sheeran in a wheelchair in a home for the elderly, not unlike Joseph Cotten (Jedediah Leland) in director Orson Welles’ “Citizen Kane,” considered by many film critics and fans the greatest film ever made.
 In “The Irishman,” though, De Niro as Sheeran begins the film in voiceover before direct-address.
 De Niro voiceovers are sprinkled throughout the film, as are on-screen titles about the fate of some of the gangsters.

-“The Irishman” is a long film.
+Speaking of sitting, “The Irishman” is a long film.
 It doesn’t feel long.
 However, it may feel long if you got that extra-large soda at the concession stand.

 “The Irishman” also draws comparisons to directors Joel and Ethan Coen’s “No Country for Old Men” (2007).
 As Michael “Movie Maven” Gontkosky put it regarding “The Irishman.”
 “Call it ‘No Country for Old Mobsters.’”